madeyoga/madeyoga/README.md

 <h1>Hi 👋, I'm Made Y.</h1>
 I mainly use Python.
-I also code in Java and C# as well.
-I have been a huge fan of C# since the release of .NET 5.
+I can code in Java and C# as well.
+I have been a huge fan of C# since the release of .Net5.

 - 🔭 My Discord Bot: **[Nano](https://github.com/madeyoga/Nano-Bot)** and **[Musicfy](https://github.com/nano-devs/Musicfy-Bot)**